 Other non 12-step therapies have not yet been as closely investigated by the scientific community as pharmacotherapy and CBT.
 However, anecdotal evidence suggests that techniques such as motivational interviewing, contingency management and family therapy are also very effective.
 For dual-diagnoses (addictions that co-occur with mental health concerns like depression, schizophrenia or post-traumatic stress disorder), an even greater variety of therapeutic modalities are available, including recreational therapy, psychodrama and eye movement desensitization and reprocessing (EMDR).

 Residential treatment facilities offer a wide range of useful therapies to help make the withdrawal process less painful and to increase the overall healing of one’s body and mind.
-These services may include massage, acupuncture and yoga.
+These services may include acupuncture and yoga.

 Effectiveness of 12-Step Versus Non 12-Step Recovery Programs